Home / Swallowtail (Papilionidae) / Giant Blue Swallowtail (Papilio zalmoxis)

 Quick Facts

-Distribution Common in Africa’s Nigeria, Gabon, Liberia, Ghana, Cameroon, Zaire, Ivory Coast, and the Democratic Republic of the Congo
+Distribution Common across Nigeria, Gabon, Liberia, Ghana, Cameroon, Zaire (now the Democratic Republic of the Congo), Ivory Coast, and the Democratic Republic of the Congo.

-Habitat Tropical forests and woodlands, open lands, and forest edges
+Habitat Thrives in tropical forests, woodlands, open lands, and forest edges.

-Host plants Mostly the leaves of the sweet orange plant, but also the native members of the citrus family
+Host Plants Prefers the leaves of the sweet orange plant and native citrus family members.

 Did You Know?